Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/physics/newtonian.rst

    Should not be confused with "Backward Euler" (not implemented) which has the opposite feature, the energy decrease over time, even with no dampening.
-   Use this integrator for short simulations or simulations with a lot of dampening where speedy calculations is more important than accuracy.
+   Use this integrator for short simulations or simulations with a lot of dampening where speedy calculations are more important than accuracy.
 Verlet
    Very fast and stable integrator, energy is conserved over time with very little numerical dissipation.
 Midpoint